Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 Bruce Brown Insights vs. the Lakers

-- Conceding 116.6 points per contest, the Lakers are the 20th-ranked team in the league on defense.
+- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.
+- The Lakers are the 25th-ranked team in the NBA, conceding 44.9 rebounds per game.

-- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked squad in the league.
+- The Lakers give up 25.7 assists per contest, 15th-ranked in the NBA.

-- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per contest.
+- Looking at 3-pointers, the Lakers are 18th in the league, allowing 12.5 makes per game.

 Bruce Brown vs. the Lakers